Architecture that invites pause

 I work with tactile materials, intentional alignments, and spatial rhythm to create calm.

-I create architecture that grounds you, architecture you remember.
+I make architecture that grounds you, architecture you remember.

 Structures and Atmospheres is my email newsletter.